srl-labs/learn-srlinux/docs/blog/posts/2023/cli-ranges.md

     }
 ```

-You can also substitute multiple parameters with a wildcard; For example, to show `active` status for all ipv4 unicast bgp routes in the default network instance route table:
+You can also substitute multiple parameters with a wildcard; For instance, if you want to check the active status for all IPv4 unicast BGP routes in the default network instance route table, just do this:

 ```srl
 A:leaf1# info from state network-instance default route-table ipv4-unicast route * id * route-type bgp route-owner * origin-network-instance * active